 - Release pressure from the heat exchanger.
-Ensure that the pressure gauge indicates 0 bar.
+Ensure that the pressure gauge indicates zero bar.

 - Drain out hazardous chemical from the heat exchanger.

 - Be careful when selecting chemical cleaning material for tube cleaning.
-Improper selection will cause corrosion.
+Improper selection will cause corrosion and leak.

 - If mechanical method is used for cleaning the tube side, take care not to cause tube defect.
 Mechanical cleaning can cause injury on people too.